Best family mobile plans in Australia

 • 1.5Mbps post-pool speeds

-• Most users will have way more data than thhey need
+• Most users will have way more data than they need

 If you're in the market for a Telstra family plan, you have two options: straight-up data sharing, and mobile plan bundling.
-Though its bundling isn't about discounts to existing plans, rather you have the option of adding a cheaper plan to an account that already has a more expensive one.
+However, the telco's mobile bundling isn't about discounts.
+Instead, you have the option of adding a special cheaper plan (called the Mobile Bundle Plan) to an account that already has a more expensive one.

 All Telstra Upfront plans (SIM-only or with a phone repayment plan) share their data with other Upfront plans on the same account.
 Each plan adds its data to a single pool, which they all dip into and can use equally.